LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 3. Install Certificate at  \localmachine\MY (Local Computer -> Personal) at SIL Collector server.
 4. Get the ‘TargetURI’ value by running the PowerShell cmdlet ‘Get-SILAggregator’ on SIL Aggregator server .
 5. Get the certificate thumbprint value from the provided .PFX certificate file.
-6. Confgure SIL on SIL Collector server by –
+6. Configure SIL on SIL Collector server by –
-   1) Run ‘Set-SILLogging’ with parameters – ‘TargetUri’, ‘CertificateThumbprint’ and ‘TimeOfDay’
+   1) Run ‘Set-SILLogging’ with parameters – ‘TargetUri’ and ‘CertificateThumbprint’
    2) Run ‘Start-SILLogging’
 7. Run ‘Set-SILAggregator’ on SIL Aggregator server to register certificate thumbprint from step 5 above.
 8. Delete the PFX certificate which was copied earlier from SIL Collector server.